MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 -  Windows 10 clients can be protected with DPM 2019.
    >[!NOTE]
-   > Windows 10 on ARM client is not supported for protection using DPM.
+   > Windows 10 on ARM client isn't supported for protection using DPM.

 -   Windows 8.1 clients can be protected with DPM 2012 R2 and DPM 2016.